 9. Consider a Mesh-Based System

-Finally, a more expensive but more thorough option is to invest in a wireless mesh router system.
-Money expert Clark Howard is a big proponent of these sets of devices that you place throughout your home, essentially ensuring that your Wi-Fi signal is that same strength in every room.
+A more expensive but more thorough option is to invest in a wireless mesh router system.
+Money expert Clark Howard is a big proponent of these devices that you place throughout your home, essentially ensuring that your Wi-Fi signal is that same strength in every room.

 Be prepared to shell out $200-$300 for a system that will cover a larger home.
 Of course, that’s money well spent if you never want to worry about having a weak Wi-Fi signal again.

 Everyone’s Wi-Fi situation is different, so there’s not a one-size-fits-all solution for dealing with a weak signal.
 If you’re having issues, start with some of the free solutions above to see if they lead to improvement.
 If nothing seems to work, only then should you consider shelling out money for a repeater or mesh system.